When working on a rooftop, an uncovered hole would immediately be recognized as a hazard.

 Skylights can seem to pose less of a fall risk, as the opening is covered with glass or plastic.
 However, most skylights are not designed to bear the weight of an individual leaning or falling.
 Both glass and plastic are breakable and are not appropriate safety measures for working around a skylight.
 To ensure rooftop safety when working around skylights, as well as adherence to OSHA skylight requirements, further precautions must be taken.

 Falls from heights continue to be a leading cause of injury and death in many workplaces, despite increased safety measures and changes to regulations.
 It is important to take extra precautions and ensure fall protection around a skylight so that the working environment remains safe for everyone.

-To help ensure that workers do not fall through a skylight, OSHA has clear regulations regarding the rooftop safety measures that are necessary, defining a skylight as a “hole” or “opening” regardless of whether or not it is covered with plastic or glass.
+To help ensure that workers do not fall through a skylight, OSHA has clear requirements regarding the rooftop safety measures that are necessary, defining a skylight as a “hole” or “opening” regardless of whether or not it is covered with plastic or glass.
 While some have argued that a covering disqualifies a skylight from being classified as a “hole”, the regulations are very clear and should be complied with.

-OSHA Skylights Requirements
+OSHA Skylight Requirements

 How do you choose the best way to cover a skylight?
 The answer from OSHA is that: